Frequently Asked Questions

-Do I have to accept the Full Membership when it is offered to me?
-At the time a full membership is offered, you must either accept or decline the offer.
+Do I have to accept the Full Equity Membership when it is offered to me?
+At the time a full Equity Membership is offered, you must either accept or decline the offer.
 If you decide to decline the offer, the Club will terminate your Associate membership status and refund the equity share that you paid when you became an Associate.
-Under the by-laws you are not permitted to remain an Associate if you decline this full membership offer.
+Under the by-laws you are not permitted to remain an Associate if you decline this full Equity Membership offer.
 The by-laws can be found under About Us, By-laws on the main menu of our website.

-What is the Senior Emeritus Pass (SEP) and how can I apply for it?
-Any current member who is 55 years of age, or has a spouse who is 55 years of age, is eligible for the “SEP”.
-This includes active members, inactive members, Full Members and Associates.
-Click here for further details on the Senior Emeritus Guest Pass program.
+What are Senior Emeritus swim privileges and how can I apply for them?
+Any active or inactive current full Equity Member who is 55 years of age, or has a spouse who is 55 years of age, is eligible for Senior Emeritus swim privileges.
+Click here for details on Senior Emeritus swim privileges.